-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to guarterly SF-PPR reporting.

-Page 27 of 73 last updated on: 9/7/2022 2:37:08 PM We will continue to monitor CVISN program and PRISM program status with FMCSA quarterly to remain fully core CVISN compliant and full participation in the PRISM program.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).
+We will continue to monitor CVISN program and PRISM program status with FMCSA quarterly to remain fully core CVISN compliant and full participation in the PRISM program.